varunjm/C-Compiler/Notes.md

 ## High level information:
   - Reads C programs, but limited grammar.
 Does not include pointers, structures.
   - Checks for grammatical, but not syntactical correctness.
-  - Produces code similar to machine level instructions.
+  - Produces 3 operand instructions based IR.

 ## Three phases